dobtco/wintersmith-knowledge-base/contents/articles/screendoor/your_form/payments.md

 To accept credit card payments, you will first need to [create a Stripe account](https://dashboard.stripe.com/register).

-When you have a Stripe account, select the &ldquo;Edit&rdquo; link on the right side of the project header, and click the &ldquo;Details&rdquo; tab in the project wizard.
-Under &ldquo;Payments&rdquo; check the box &ldquo;Charge a submission fee.&rdquo;
+When you have a Stripe account, select the "Edit" link on the right side of the project header, and click the "Details" tab in the project wizard.
+Under "Payments" check the box "Charge a submission fee."

 ![Payment setting on Details page.](../images/payments_2.png)

-Press the &ldquo;Connect with Stripe&rdquo; button to connect to your Stripe account.
+Press the "Connect with Stripe" button to connect to your Stripe account.
 You will be redirected to Stripe's website.
-Complete the form and press the &ldquo;Authorize access to this account&rdquo; button to return to Screendoor.
+Complete the form and press the "Authorize access to this account" button to return to Screendoor.

 <div class='alert'>
     **Note:** Payment profiles are shared across all projects in your organization, so you will only need to complete this process once.